ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/other.md

 sidebar_position: 80
 title: Other approaches
 slug: /en/integrations/data-formats/json/other_approaches
-description: Other approaches to modelling JSON
+description: Other approaches to modeling JSON
 keywords: [json, clickhouse, inserting, loading, formats]
 ---

-# Other approaches to modelling JSON
+# Other approaches to modeling JSON

-**The following are alternatives to modelling JSON in ClickHouse.
-These are documented for completeness and are generally not recommended or applicable in most usecases.**
+**The following are alternatives to modeling JSON in ClickHouse.
+These are documented for completeness and are generally not recommended or applicable in most use cases.**

 ## Using Nested